2001 Idea Prokom Open

 The 2001 Idea Prokom Open was a combined men's and women's tennis tournament played on outdoor clay courts in Sopot in Poland that was part of the International Series of the 2001 ATP Tour and of Tier III of the 2001 WTA Tour.
 The tournament ran from 23 July through 29 July 2001.
+Tommy Robredo and Cristina Torrens Valero won the singles titles.